Best Window Film For Day And Night Privacy

 Casper Cloaking Film works great for conference rooms or home offices where you want to keep the information as private and confidential as possible.
 Unfortunately, while Casper Cloaking Film is a cool addition to your home or office, it doesn't work the same as a reflective window film or a decorative window film.
 It will increase privacy in the sense that it will block LED screens from prying eyes, but people will still be able to see everything else in the room.

-So far we have only talked about different window film options that will help you increase privacy, but there are other options out there!
+So far we have only talked about different window film options that will help you increase privacy, but there are other options out there that you can choose from.
 One of the options is interior lighting.
 Installing dimmer switches and focused task lights instead of filling your entire room with light will help reduce how much outsiders can see inside.
 Combined with window film that has a heavier tint, to begin with, you may achieve some level of night privacy by simply limiting how much light passes through your glass at all (which still affects your light levels during the day as well).
-However, converting your lighting systems over to dimmers can be expensive and time-consuming.
-Severely shading your windows takes away your daytime views, so that may not be the best option for everyone.
+Converting your lighting systems over to dimmers can be expensive, time-consuming, and can take away your daytime views, which is something to keep in mind when figuring out which option is best for you.

-Finally, if darkening your decor and installing dimmer switches isn’t an option, your blinds and shades are a valid and practical solution to the problem.
-No light can pass in or out and they are easily adjustable any time of day or night.
+If installing dimmer switches isn’t an option, blinds and shades are a valid and practical solution to the privacy at night problem.
+No light can pass in or out and they are easily adjustable any time day or night.
 Sometimes closing them just partway is enough to distract prying eyes and protect your home in the evenings, or install sheer privacy panels.
 Both closing part way and using sheer panels serve the same function as decorative window film: they break the window up into smaller parts to make it harder to see in.
 Regardless of your curtain style, shades and blinds are designed to give ultimate privacy.
 They just don’t let you see you when they’re drawn.

-We feel your pain: window film that reflects both day and night does not exist at the moment in any form.
-This is a common problem that homeowners encounter when requesting a home privacy window film from us, and the answer ultimately comes down to what is more important: daytime or nighttime privacy?
+We feel your pain.
+We wish there was a window film that makes windows more private at night just as much as you do.
+This is a common problem that both homeowners and business owners encounter when requesting window from us.
+Right now, the answer ultimately comes down to what is more important: daytime or nighttime privacy?
 Achieving outside privacy or preserving your windows’ look and feel?
-Solar Art offers all of the window film options we covered here, so if perforated window film or decorative window film sounds like a good option to you, contact us today to help make your homes more private day or night.
+Solar Art offers all of the window film options we covered here, so if perforated window film, decorative window film, or reflective window film sounds like a good option to you, contact us today to help make your homes more private day or night.
 In addition to decorative window film and perforated window film, Solar Art also services solar film, custom graphics, anti-graffiti film, and window security film.
 We are your one stop shop for window film, so contact us today for a free consultation!